yetanotherco/aligned_layer/docs/1_introduction/3_faq.md

 - STARKs: >1,000,000 gas
 - Binius/Jolt: too expensive to run!

-With Aligned's fast mode:
+With Aligned's Proof Verification Layer:

 - Just one proof (any!): 350,000 gas
 - Batching 1024 proofs: 350 gas + reading cost

-This means verifying proofs using Aligned can be 99% cheaper than directly on Ethereum.
+This means verifying proofs using Aligned's Verification Layer can be 99% cheaper than directly on Ethereum.

 ### I want to verify just one proof.
-Can I use Aligned for cheap and fast verification?
+Can I use your products and services for cheap and fast verification?

 Yes!
-And all proofs cost the same to verify using Aligned.
+And all proofs cost the same to verify using our stack.

 ### Is Aligned open-source?

 Yes!
 We are 100% open-source from day one.

-### What are the goals of Aligned?

-Aligned is infrastructure that offers fast and cheap verification for zero-knowledge and validity proofs on Ethereum.
-It can take any proof system and verify it cheaply and quickly, thus accelerating Ethereum's roadmap and its capabilities as a settlement layer for ZK proofs.

-Aligned aims to make it possible for anyone to build ZK applications.
-This can only be achieved by:

-- Reducing operational costs when maintaining a ZK application -> anyone can afford to build ZK apps.
-- Offering more options so developers can choose how they want to build their protocols -> everyone can choose their tools.
-- Offer the latest ZK technology that allows anyone to build ZK applications by just proving rust -> anyone can code a ZK application.

 ### What’s the role of Aligned in Ethereum?

-Aligned’s role is to help advance the adoption of zero-knowledge proofs on Ethereum, increase verification throughput, and reduce on-chain verification time and costs.
-Aligned can easily incorporate proof systems without any further protocol changes to Ethereum.
-Aligned future-proofs Ethereum for ZK.
+Aligned's role is to provide a full stack of vertically integrated infrastructure that simplifies the process of launching, operating, and scaling on the Ethereum network, enabling teams to build applications across finance, AI, and other sectors with one-click solutions for wallets, rollups, and zero-knowledge services.

 ### Why do we need a ZK verification layer?

 Verifiable computation allows developers to build applications that help Ethereum scale or even create applications that were not possible before, with enhanced privacy properties.
 We believe the future of Ethereum will be shaped by zero-knowledge proofs and our goal is to help increase its capabilities.

-### What are the use cases for Aligned?
+### What are the use cases for Aligned's stack?

-We believe that there are many things that will be built using Aligned that we have not even imagined yet.
+We believe that there are many things that will be built using Aligned's stack that we have not even imagined yet.
 For some possible use cases please see [this page](../1_introduction/2_use_cases.md).

-### Why don’t you run Aligned on top of a virtual machine?

-Running on a virtual machine adds complexity to the system and an additional abstraction layer.
-It can also reduce Aligned's throughput, which is needed to offer really fast and cheap verification.

-### Why don’t you build Aligned on top of a rollup?

-The main problem with settling on top of a rollup is that you still need confirmation in Ethereum, which adds latency to the process.
-Besides, most rollups are not fully decentralized; even if they were, it would not be to the same extent as Ethereum.
-Aligned also already achieves a very low verification cost on Ethereum, so it would not be convenient to build Aligned on top of a rollup in terms of latency, cost, or decentralization.
-Rollups also need to use the EVM to settle on Ethereum.
-This means that the proofs need to be efficiently verified in the EVM, and their data made available there.

-We are currently focused on bringing Aligned's **fast mode** to Ethereum mainnet but may support verifications on L2 networks in the future.

 ### Why EigenLayer?